IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 Step 7: Import the component version

-1. Click the Versions tab.
+1. Click on the Versions tab.

 2. Click Import New Versions.
 The server imports 1.0 as a new version.
 If other folders were in the Temp directory, they too would be imported and versions would be created for them as well.